-NEET 2020 will be conducted in the first week of May 2020.
+NEET 2020 will be conducted in the last week of July (26th ) 2020.
 NEET is the entrance examination conducted by NTA for admission to MBBS and BDS courses.

 NEET 2020 – National Eligibility-cum-Entrance Test (NEET) is a national level medical entrance exam.
 It is conducted by National Testing Agency (NTA) for MBBS/BDS admission in all MCI/DCI approved colleges in India.
 Around 12 to 13 lakh candidates expected to apply for NEET 2020, in which 180 questions from physics, chemistry, biology, and botany will be asked.
 Since NTA came into the picture, many things have changed in NEET 2020 such as mode of exam, its frequency.
 However, for those who are in class 11 or 12, their focus at the moment should be exam preparation.

 Given below is the schedule of the NEET 2020 Examination.
 Further changes will be updated based on the latest official notification which might be released in November 2019.

 |Last Date to submit the form||31st Dec 2019|

 - Submission of NEET 2020 online application form will start from 2nd December 2019.

 - You are restricted to apply for NEET exam in online mode.
 There is no provision of offline submission of application form.